-There’s a lot that goes into why we do it.
+There’s a lot that goes into why we do this.
+It’s actually not because most of us really feel this way.
+There are forces at work here.
 Let’s start with what it’s actually not though; our politicians.
 Our politicians aren’t causing the problem.
 They’re not helping.
 But they’re not why it’s happening.
-For the most part, politicians are stuck in a somewhat binary loop themselves that they can’t escape from as a function of who they are and what they are charged with doing.
+For the most part, they’re stuck in a somewhat binary loop themselves that they can’t escape from as a function of who they are and what they are charged with doing.
 They can either be for something, or against it.
 They can’t be both.
 We may desire to try to squeeze moderation into the mix.
 But moderation doesn’t work right now.
-And it’s not their fault.
-There are massive headwinds to being reasonable in politics today.
-The reason isn’t that complicated.
+Again, it’s not their fault.
+There’s massive headwinds to being reasonable in politics.
+And it’s not the political machine.
+It starts somewhere else.

-As I write this the American media market is about $285 Billion.
-And though we may hear over and over again that the Citizens United ruling of the Supreme Court in 2010 is ruining our democratic process by opening up campaign fundraising to corporations and other donors that are eliminating the voice of the people, it’s not obvious that’s really what’s happening.
-There’s clearly a case for campaign finance reform.
-But campaign finance processes aren’t doing what we tend to say that they are doing.
-Because it’s just not big enough.
-It tends to exist in the tens to hundreds of millions of dollars.
+Look no further than our $285 Billion media market.
+You will hear over and over again that the Citizens United ruling of the Supreme Court in 2010 is ruining our democratic process by opening up campaign fundraising to corporations and other donors that are eliminating the voice of the people.
+It’s become a “boogie man” for all things that are wrong with our political process.
+Don’t bite that hook.
+It’s a red herring.
+I’m not saying we don’t need campaign finance reform.
+I’m simply saying that campaign finance processes aren’t doing what we tend to say that they are doing.
+Campaign finance money tends to exist in the tens to hundreds of millions of dollars.
 Which sounds like a lot to you and me.
-And in a vacuum it is.
+In a vacuum it is.
 When it comes to moving the needle of national consciousness though, it’s nothing.

 We are addicted to outrage and conflict.
 That part isn’t new.
 Just like computer programs, outrage and conflict work best when you can focus them on the least amount of variables.
 Clearly, you can’t have outrage and conflict with one perspective.
 You need at least two.
 And more than two is really hard to package.
 It’s why team sports work so well.
 It’s why we have “pairings” for pro golf tournaments on the final day.
 It’s why the main good guy has to kill the main bad guy in the end.
 It doesn’t work if the villain dies in an unfortunate cycling accident en route to the gun fight.
 There’s no drama in that.
 Conflict is delivered and consumed easiest in twos.
 One against the other.
 Good and evil…right and wrong.
 Conservative and liberal…It’s what we’ll watch.
 It’s what we’ll click on.

 Here’s the problem with that.
 These issues we’re debating aren’t sports and entertainment.
 The media serves them up like they are, but they’re not.
-People’s lives are impacted by the issues we are spinning as entertainment.
+People’s lives are impacted by them.
+These things matter but we’re not entirely sure how to differentiate them from entertainment.
+We don’t have to settle for it though.
+In fact, this stuff is too important to settle for it.
 We need to demand more of ourselves.